Some of the links on this site are affiliate links.

 - Farmland LP is a farmland crowdfunding platform specializing in sustainability.

-- Through buying non-organic farmland and converting it to organic use, they are able to increase land value.
+- By buying non-organic farmland and converting it to organic use, they are able to increase land value.

 - Investors are able to participate in the growing trend of organic foods.